 Under the “General” tab in the “Authentication” section, enter your Authentication ID and Password as well as the registrar address (these will be supplied to you by RingLogix).

 To associate all other DIDs/Numbers you have in your RingLogix account with 3CX, go to the Management Console → SIP Trunks, double-click on your RingLogix Trunk and go to the “DIDs” tab

 Here you should already see 1 entry; that is the Main Trunk number you have set.
 Add all other DIDs/Numbers you have to the list in the national number format (e.g. 987654321) and press OK.

 Now that you have associated all your DIDs/Numbers with your SIP Trunk in 3CX, you can create Inbound Rules to set where calls will be routed when those numbers are called.
 Instructions on how to create Inbound Rules can be found here.

 When configuring RingLogix SIP Trunks in 3CX, all numbers should be entered in the national number format (e.g. 987654321), otherwise call routing will fail.

 Outbound Caller ID

-RingLogix trunks support Clip No Screening which means you can present any number as Outbound Caller ID.
+RingLogix trunks support Clip No Screening which means you can present any number that is assigned to the Trunk as the Outbound Caller ID.